askharley/askharley-blog/src/posts/02-imperative-vs-declarative-programming.md

 <sub><sup>Photo by Émile Perron on Unsplash.</sub></sup>

-The term 'declarative programming' has regained popularity with the introduction of React.
+The term 'declarative programming' has regained popularity in the recent years.
 But what exactly is it and how does it compare to imperative programming?

 Wikipedia defines imperative programming as:
 >  A programming paradigm that uses statements that change a program's state.
 An imperative programing consists of commands for the computer to perform.